Mortgage Interest Tax Credit

 Are there any fees?

-In addition to the regular closing costs associated with the loan, there is a $75 Commitment Fee (non refundable) and, upon closing, an Issuance Fee of 1% of the loan amount.
+In addition to the regular closing costs associated with the loan, you will pay a $200 Program Compliance Fee and a $500 MCC Issuance Fee.